lopezdsr/sql-query/sql-query.md

 **Note:** You can use SQL Query to create SELECT statements only; actions such as CREATE, DELETE, INSERT, and UPDATE are not possible.

-Input data is read from CSV, JSON, or Parquet files located in one or more IBM Cloud Object Storage instances.
+Input data is read from CSV, JSON, ORC, or Parquet files located in one or more IBM Cloud Object Storage instances.
 Each query result is written to a CSV file in a Cloud Object Storage instance of your choice.
 Use the SQL Query user interface (UI) to develop your queries and the [SQL Query REST API](sql-query.html#rest-api) to automate them.